 The 1875 census of Ford County listed J.J.
-Webb as a 28 year-old teamster.
-Later he would serve as a business owner, peace officer, and a leader of Ford County’s mercenary force on the side of the Atchison, Topeka and Santa Fe railroad in their battle against the Denver & Rio Grande railroad for right–of–way through the Royal Gorge in Colorado.
+Webb as a 28-year-old teamster.
+Later he would serve as a business owner, peace officer, and a leader of Ford County’s mercenary force on the side of the Atchison, Topeka & Santa Fe Railroad in their battle against the Denver & Rio Grande railroad for right–of–way through the Royal Gorge in Colorado.

 Numerous news articles from the Dodge City papers showed Webb to be a well-respected member of the Dodge City community.
-While there, he was deputized to ride in a number of posses.
-September, 1877 found him riding with Ford County Sheriff Charlie Bassett and Under-sheriff Bat Masterson to Lakin, Kansas in pursuit of Sam Bass and his gang who had recently robbed a Union Pacific train of $60,000 at Big Springs, Nebraska.
-Heading south to Texas, the posse assumed the gang would pass through southwest Kansas.
-However, their search was unsuccessful and Bass continued to elude lawmen for almost another year until he was finally killed on July 21, 1878 after an attempted bank robbery in Round Rock, Texas.
+While there, he was deputized to ride in several posses.
+September 1877 found him riding with Ford County Sheriff Charlie Bassett and Under-sheriff Bat Masterson to Lakin, Kansas, in pursuit of Sam Bass and his gang, who had recently robbed the Union Pacific Railroad of $60,000 at Big Springs, Nebraska.
+The posse assumed the gang would pass through southwest Kansas when heading south to Texas.
+However, their search was unsuccessful, and Bass continued to elude lawmen for almost another year until he was finally killed on July 21, 1878, after an attempted bank robbery in Round Rock, Texas.

-By January, 1878, Bat Masterson had been made the new Ford County Sheriff, and on January 29th, he deputized Webb along with two other men by the names Kinch Riley and Dave “Prairie Dog” Morrow, to help him track down six outlaws who had robbed the westbound train at Kinsley, Kansas, two days earlier.
-Two of the gang members, Edgar West and “Dirty Dave” Rudabaugh, were caught within days by the posse.
+By January 1878, Bat Masterson had been made the new Ford County Sheriff.
+On January 29, he deputized Webb, along with two other men named Kinch Riley and Dave “Prairie Dog” Morrow, to help him track down six outlaws who had robbed the westbound train at Kinsley, Kansas, two days earlier.
+Two gang members, Edgar West and “Dirty Dave” Rudabaugh, were caught within days by the posse.
 During the arrest, when Rudabaugh went for his gun, Webb stopped him and forced him to surrender.
 The other four accomplices were arrested later.
 Rudabaugh then informed on his cohorts and promised to go “straight.”
 Rudabaugh’s accomplices were sent to prison, but Dirty Dave was soon released, drifting to New Mexico and returning to thievery once again.

-The weapons were received within days and Lieutenant Colonel William Henry Lewis, the Fort Dodge Commander, selected J.J.
-Webb, A. J. Anthony, Bill Tilghman, Robert Wright, and other experienced plainsmen, to scout the area.
-The men soon brought back word that some 200 warriors were in the area and the rumors of their acts continued to grow, with headlines screaming “Not a child or a woman in Kansas or Nebraska is safe.”
-However, Dull Knife’s band only wanted to get back to their ancestral home and soon removed themselves from the area and things finally returned to normal.
+The weapons were received within days.
+Lieutenant Colonel William Henry Lewis, the Fort Dodge Commander, selected J.J.
+Webb, A. J. Anthony, Bill Tilghman, Robert Wright, and other experienced plainsmen to scout the area.
+The men soon brought back word that some 200 warriors were in the area, and the rumors of their acts continued to grow, with headlines screaming, “Not a child or a woman in Kansas or Nebraska is safe.”
+However, Dull Knife’s band only wanted to return to their ancestral home and soon removed themselves from the area, and things finally returned to normal.

-It was in 1879 that Webb worked with as a hired gun for the Atchison, Topeka and Santa Fe railroad in their battle against the Denver & Rio Grande railroad for right–of–way through the Royal Gorge in Colorado.
+It was in 1879 that Webb worked as a hired gun for the Atchison, Topeka & Santa Fe Railroad in their battle against the Denver & Rio Grande Railroad for right–of–way through the Royal Gorge in Colorado.

-Soon, John Joshua Webb moved on to again to Las Vegas, New Mexico.
+Soon, John Joshua Webb moved again to Las Vegas, New Mexico.
 Though J.J.
-Webb had been counted among the leading citizens of Dodge City, in Las Vegas, matters would take an entirely different turn.
-When he arrived many of his acquaintances were there from Dodge including Henry “Doc” Holliday, David “Mysterious Dave” Mather, Wyatt Earp, and his old nemesis, Rudabaugh
+Webb had been counted among the leading citizens of Dodge City in Las Vegas, matters would take an entirely different turn.
+When he arrived, many of his acquaintances were there from Dodge, including Henry “Doc” Holliday, David “Mysterious Dave” Mather, Wyatt Earp, and his old nemesis, Rudabaugh.

-Shortly after his arrival to Las Vegas, Webb partnered with Doc Holliday in operating a saloon, where Doc spent most of his time gambling.
-On July 19, 1879, the two were seated at a card table when a bully and former army scout by the name of Mike Gordon began to yell loudly at one of the saloon girls.
+Shortly after he arrived in Las Vegas, Webb partnered with Doc Holliday in operating a saloon, where Doc spent most of his time gambling.
+On July 19, 1879, the two were seated at a card table when a bully and former army scout named Mike Gordon began to yell loudly at one of the saloon girls.
 A former “girlfriend,” she had rejected him while he was trying to convince her to leave town with him.
 Furious, Gordon stormed out of the saloon shouting obscenities.
 When Doc followed the unruly man outside, a shot from Gordon’s gun whizzed past him.
 Calmly pulling his revolver, Doc shot one time, leaving Gordon in the dusty street.
-Gordon died the next day and when word spread that Doc would be arrested for the killing, he fled to Dodge City.
+Gordon died the next day, and when word spread that Doc would be arrested for the killing, he fled to Dodge City.

-The Dodge City Gang consisted of of men formerly from Dodge City including Justice of the Peace, Hyman “Hoodoo Brown” Neill; City Marshal, Joe Carson, Deputy U. S. Marshal “Mysterious Dave” Mather, police officer John Joshua (J.J.)
-Webb, and a number of gunfighters and outlaws including “Dirty Dave” Rudabaugh, William P. “Slap Jack Bill” Nicholson, John “Bull Shit Jack” Pierce, Selim K. “Frank” Cady, Jordan L. Webb (no relation to J.J.), and a number of other hard cases.
+The Dodge City Gang consisted of men formerly from Dodge City, including Justice of the Peace Hyman “Hoodoo Brown” Neill; City Marshal Joe Carson, Deputy U. S. Marshal “Mysterious Dave” Mather, and police officer John Joshua (J.J.)
+Webb, and several gunfighters and outlaws, including “Dirty Dave” Rudabaugh, William P. “Slap Jack Bill” Nicholson, John “Bull Shit Jack” Pierce, Selim K. “Frank” Cady, Jordan L. Webb (no relation to J.J.), and several other hard cases.
 While Rudabaugh, Jordan Webb, Cady, Nicholson, Pierce, and the rest committed acts of thievery, Neill, Mather, Carson, and J.J.
 Webb, in their official capacities, helped to cover the outlaws’ tracks.

 On March 2, 1880, Justice of the Peace, “Hoodoo Brown,” learned that a freighter named Mike Kelliher was allegedly carrying about $1900 and the unlawful Dodge City Gang was determined to relieve him of the cash.
 The Ford County Globe of March 9, 1880, reprinted the report from Las Vegas Daily Optic: